 4. How should you respect blocked adomain?

-- Adomain – As of March 2014, we require DSPs to follow these adomain guidelines under section III:
+- We require bidders to follow these adomain guidelines under section III:

 - Must match the top level domain for the advertiser landing page and must be passed with only .com or .countrycode appended (e.g., domain.com or domain.ie).